 Children, especially older children, have their own opinions and desires about divorce-related matters.
 These should be taken into account as much as possible.
 Divorce makes children feel like they have lost control over what happens to them, so respecting their wishes as far as possible helps them regain a sense of power.
 It’s also important to keep them updated on matters that concern them; keeping them in the dark causes anxiety and mistrust and robs them of the opportunity to voice their preferences.
 Honesty is the best policy.

 Divorce rates are higher than ever, but the normalization of divorce will never make it normal for a child.
 Even the smoothest divorce brings enormous changes for the offspring of the divorcees, and good parents must do everything in their power to make the adjustment as comfortable as possible.
 Parents should always keep their children’s best interests in mind.
 Following these guidelines can help.
 Peter Van Aulen is certified by the New Jersey Supreme Court as a matrimonial attorney.
-If you have a divorce and a child custody matter, call the Law Offices of Peter Van Aulen today at (201) 845-7400 for a free consultation.
+If you have a divorce and a child custody matter, call the Law Offices of Peter Van Aulen today at (201) 845-7400 for a consultation.